jeremysb1/jeremysb1/README.md

 I'm Jeremy, a Software Engineer.

-I work with JavaScript, Typescript and React with an emphasis on improving application performance and user experience.
+I work with JavaScript and React.

 About me: